 Andrew's criminal defense practice has included representation of individuals and corporations both pre- and post-indictment and in investigations for fraud, conspiracy, money laundering, false statements, health care fraud and false statements, and violations of the FCPA.

-Andrew's civil practice has spanned a broad range of commercial disputes in areas including breaches of contract, environmental regulation, public utility regulation (particularly involving new technologies), employment law, and a number of cases involving thefts of intellectual property.
+Andrew's civil practice has spanned a broad range of commercial disputes in areas including breaches of contract, antitrust, environmental regulation, public utility regulation (particularly involving new technologies), employment law, and a number of cases involving thefts of intellectual property.

 Prior to joining the firm, Andrew served as a law clerk to the Honorable James C. Cacheris of the United States District Court for the Eastern District of Virginia.